Quasinormal modes of a charged spherically symmetric black hole in bumblebee gravity: Calculation methods for Quasinormal modes

-Additionally, the computed results of the QNFs varying with the Lorentz-violating parameter $l$ are shown in Figs.~\ref{figure5}-\ref{figure7}.
-As we can see, for both the gravitational and electromagnetic perturbations~\cite{Liu:2024oeq}, as $l$ increases, the absolute values of the imaginary parts of the QNFs of the gravitational and electromagnetic fields decrease monotonically, while the real parts of the gravitational fields decrease monotonically but the real parts of the electromagnetic fields increase monotonically.~As the electric charge $Q_0$ increases, both the real parts and the absolute imaginary parts of the QNFs increase.~As the angular momentum $L$ increases,~the real parts of the QNFs increase significantly,~while the imaginary parts remains nearly unchanged.
+Additionally, the computed results of the QNFs varying with the charge $Q_0$ and the Lorentz-violating parameter $l$ are shown in Figs.~\ref{figure5}-\ref{figure7}.
+As we can see, for both the gravitationally‑dominated and electromagnetically‑dominated perturbations~\cite{Liu:2024oeq}, as $l$ increases, the absolute values of the imaginary parts of the QNFs of the gravitationally‑dominated and electromagnetically‑dominated fields decrease monotonically, while the real parts of the gravitationally‑dominated fields decrease monotonically but the real parts of the electromagnetically‑dominated fields increase monotonically.~As the electric charge $Q_0$ increases, both the real parts and the absolute imaginary parts of the QNFs increase.~As the angular momentum $L$ increases,~the real parts of the QNFs increase significantly,~while the imaginary parts remains nearly unchanged.